MartianZoo/solarnet/README.md

 None of this is polished or anything.

 * [First overview/demo](https://www.youtube.com/watch?v=btCLcFLvV2I).
 For this video it's best if you know the game pretty well.
-* [Second overview](https://www.youtube.com/watch?v=pds_Axz2T90) for an audience of more hardcore software people; it still helps to know the game but I try to cover the basics.
+* [Second overview](https://www.youtube.com/watch?v=pds_Axz2T90).
+This one was for an audience of more hardcore software people; it still helps to know the game, but maybe less crucially than for the previous video.
-* ["Logging" a real game](https://youtu.be/se8svQH-GOE) (long; watch on 2x, skip around)
+* [Watch as I "log" a real game](https://youtu.be/se8svQH-GOE) (I explain stuff, but it's long; watch on at least 1.5x).
-* [Gory video](https://www.youtube.com/watch?v=jC4iZnv4UA0) of me trying to add a brand new card (Supercapacitors) to Solarnet in real time.
+* [Gory video](https://www.youtube.com/watch?v=jC4iZnv4UA0) of me add a brand new card (Supercapacitors) to Solarnet in about a half hour.

 ### Docs